celer-pkg/celer/docs/en-US/README.md

 # Celer overview [🌍中文](../zh-CH/README.md)

 &emsp;&emsp;Celer is a very lightweight C/C++ package manager written in Go.
 The name "Celer" is inspired by the vision of being C/C++'s accelerator.
-&emsp;&emsp;The goal of Celer is to serve as a supplement to CMake, and not to replace it.
+The goal of Celer is to serve as a supplement to CMake, and not to replace it.
 It is designed to be user-friendly for developers to manager and compile third-party libraries with toml files only.

 # The background of Celer